ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-ocp-rhm.md

     ```
     {:codeblock}

-9. Your complete pull-secret YAML code now looks as follows:
+9. Your complete set of pull-secret YAML code is now as follows:
     ```
     kind: Secret
     apiVersion: v1